Dodge Charger (1981): History

-For 1985, the Shelby (with its unique front end) and Charger names were shuffled to reflect the addition of a turbocharged engine.
+For the 1985 model year, the Shelby (with its unique front end) and Charger names were shuffled to reflect the addition of a turbocharged engine.
 One new color was added for 1985 — black with silver stripes.
 Plymouth also got a version of the old Shelby Charger, reviving the Duster name as the Plymouth Turismo Duster.
 However, Plymouth would never get a turbocharged version of the Shelby Charger.
 Two turbocharged Turismos, using the Shelby front end, were seen at Chrysler headquarters with a 'Cuda Plymouth badge, but they were not put into production.
 They currently reside in a private collection.
 The previous high-compression 107 hp Shelby Charger engine was now an option on regular Dodge Chargers.
-For 1986, the mandated center high-mounted stop light was added, and the 96 hp 2.2 L engine made its way down to the base models.
+For 1986, a center high-mounted stop light was added, and the 96 hp 2.2 L engine became standard in the base models.

-1987 was the last year for the Omni/Horizon-derived Charger and Turismo.
+The 1987 model year was the last for the Omni/Horizon-derived Charger and Turismo.
 A total of 2,011 Chargers with the hotter 174 hp Turbo II engine were now badged the Shelby Charger Turbo (not "Dodge").
 For 1987, they were replaced by the Dodge Shadow/Plymouth Sundance, and the Belvidere plant was retooled to build the Dodge Dynasty, which succeeded the preceding 600 at the time.
 Carroll Shelby bought 1,000 of the last Chargers and equipped them with the Omni GLH's engine and suspension to be sold under this name.
 The Duster name was revived for a model in the Plymouth Sundance line midyear in 1992.
-The Charger name, aside from the unrelated Dodge Ramcharger, would go on a more long-term hiatus until it was revived as a concept car in 1999 and eventually as a performance sedan in 2005; the nameplate had previously been on a brief hiatus from 1979 to 1981 after the original Charger was replaced by the Dodge Magnum.
+The Charger name, aside from the unrelated Dodge Ramcharger, would go on a more long-term hiatus until it was revived as a concept car in 1999 and eventually as a performance sedan in 2005; the nameplate had previously been on a brief hiatus from 1979 through 1981 after the Dodge Magnum replaced the original Dodge Charger (1966).